NiborGnu/color-game/README.md

 + ### JS
     - No errors were found when passing through the official [JSHint](https://jshint.com/) validator
     - Warnings(2) that "functions declared within loops may lead to confusing semantics" but nothing that will interfere with code
+    - Code was tested on different platforms and by different users, and no issues were happening

     ![JS Validator](documentation/js-checker.png)